-Rather than waiting for you baby to cry, you can anticipate her needs by watching for a few tell-tale signs.
-When your baby is hungry, she may:
+Rather than waiting for your baby to cry, you can anticipate their needs by watching for a few tell-tale signs.
+When your baby is hungry, they may:

 - Suck on whatever is near.

 If you see your baby making these moves, offer your breast right away.
-Your baby will be happy that she doesn’t have to struggle to get your attention, and you’ll build a level of intimacy that will deepen your mother/baby relationship.
+Your baby will be happy that they don’t have to struggle to get your attention, and you’ll build a level of intimacy that will deepen your mother/baby relationship.

 Similarly, let your baby determine how long to nurse.
-Remember, he knows how much he needs better than you do right now.
-Don’t worry if his nursing time only lasts ten minutes, and don’t panic if it stretches on for forty-five.
+Remember, your little one knows how much they need better than you do right now.
+Don’t worry if nursing time only lasts ten minutes, and don’t panic if it stretches on for forty-five.
 Some babies are fast eaters, while some like to take their time.

 We recommend one of two positions for comfortable breastfeeding: